 Mechanical systems, including plumbing and domestic hot water, HVAC, electrical, lighting fixtures, fire protection, and elevators.

-Allocations for rehabilitation require a CNA performed by a qualified independent third-party (architect, engineer, contractor) which considers the proposed rehabilitation activities to ensure that the proposed improvements have a useful life that meets the full term of affordability based on extended use agreements as presented in the Application.
+Applications for rehabilitation and/or adaptive reuse require a CNA performed by a qualified independent third-party (architect, engineer, contractor) which considers the proposed rehabilitation activities to ensure that the proposed improvements have a useful life that meets the full term of affordability based on extended use agreements as presented in the Application.
 The assessment should also demonstrate the need for the rehabilitation work and in the degree proposed and include a review of proposed rehabilitation costs by an independent 3rd party.
 Assessment should also include notation of interview with onsite personnel or owner and the cost of labor and materials.

 In addition, all Developments that have existing tenants must include a complete, detailed tenant income audit that identifies all existing tenants and their income.
 The audit shall separately identify those tenants whose income exceeds applicable Income limits.
 The Applicant should further ensure that all tenants who will continue to reside in the property comply with the applicable Income limits.
 This can be completed by the Applicant or others.